Aaron-Junker/windows-uwp.de-de/windows-apps-src/porting/wpsl-to-uwp-case-study-bookstore1.md

 ## <a name="paying-off-the-debt-items-and-some-initial-styling"></a>Zurückzahlen der Schulden und erste Formatierungen

 Standardmäßig werden alle Ausrichtungen unterstützt.
-Die Windows Phone Silverlight-app wird explizit beschränkt sich auf reinen Hochformatansicht, jedoch so schuldenbereiche \#1 und \#2 gelohnt werden, indem Sie in der app-Paket-Manifest im neuen Projekt und überprüfen **Hochformat**unter **unterstützten Ausrichtungen**.
+The Windows Phone Silverlight app explicitly constrains itself to portrait-only, though, so debt items \#1 and \#2 are paid off by going into the app package manifest in the new project and checking **Portrait** under **Supported orientations**.

-Für diese app Element \#3 ist keine Schulden, da die Statusleiste (früher die Taskleiste genannt) wird standardmäßig angezeigt wird.
-Für Elemente \#4 und \#5, müssen wir vier universelle Windows-Plattform (UWP) finden **TextBlock** Stile, die die Windows Phone Silverlight-Formaten entsprechen, die wir verwendet haben.
-Sie können die Windows Phone Silverlight-app im Emulator ausführen und vergleichen Sie ihn die Seite-an-Seite mit der Abbildung in der [Text](wpsl-to-uwp-porting-xaml-and-ui.md) Abschnitt.
-Aus diese Weise und durch die Eigenschaften der Windows Phone Silverlight-Systemstile betrachten können wir in dieser Tabelle vornehmen.
+For this app, item \#3 is not a debt since the status bar (formerly called the system tray) is shown by default.
+For items \#4 and \#5, we need to find four Universal Windows Platform (UWP) **TextBlock** styles that correspond to the Windows Phone Silverlight styles that we were using.
+You can run the Windows Phone Silverlight app in the emulator and compare it side-by-side with the illustration in the [Text](wpsl-to-uwp-porting-xaml-and-ui.md) section.
+From doing that, and from looking at the properties of the Windows Phone Silverlight system styles, we can make this table.

 | Windows Phone Silverlight-Stilschlüssel | UWP-Stilschlüssel          |
 |-------------------------------------|------------------------|